abhirajkumar20/abhirajkumar20.github.io/index.md

 **YOUTH INDIA FOUNDATION**
 <br>
-_Database Management & Administrator_ Remote
+_Database Management & Administrator - Remote_
 <br>
 Exploring new trends such as blockchain databases, graph databases, & the integration of AI/ML in database management.
 Acquiring proficiency in updating and managing spreadsheets and databases, ensuring accuracy and timeliness of data input.